- Open Access

 Alcohol-related cancers: evidence from epidemiologic studies

-The association between alcohol and alcohol-related cancers
+Table 1 summarizes the association between alcohol and alcohol-related cancers

 Head and neck cancer